sporto/hop/readme.md

 To navigate to a different route you call `Hop.navigateTo`, this will return an effect that your application must run via ports.

-This router is made to work with StartApp.
-At the moment only hash routes are supported i.e. `#/users/1`.
+This router is made to work with StartApp. __At the moment only hash routes are supported i.e. `#/users/1`.__

+This library uses [Erl](http://package.elm-lang.org/packages/sporto/erl) for manipulating urls.

 ## Setup